ulifigueroa/rocket-launches-calendar/README.md

-// Note: If we were using a transpiler we could define these modules on different files
+# Rocket launches calendar

-// and later import them by using `import app from "app.js"`.
+## Assumptions

-Errors
+- The user's timezone is UTC, I'm displaying all events in UTC.
-I'm not handling errors so I'm just throwing them when happen and catching them on the main app call.
+- I'm not doing any sort of error handling, I'm just throwing the errors.